-What Are Computer Glasses — And Do They Help?
+What Are Computer Reading Glasses?
+And Do They Help?

-Have you heard of computer glasses?
+Have you heard of computer reading glasses?
 Lots of companies are now offering special computer glasses, but do they work?
 And exactly what are they supposed to do anyway?
+My low-power computer reading glasses make all the difference for me.
+I can see fine when I’m not using the computer, but the glare of the monitor and all those long hours with too few blinks and breaks take their toll.

-The term doesn’t always mean the same thing, but here’s some useful information that will help you decide if computer glasses could help relieve the blurriness, discomfort and dryness caused by spending hours in front of a computer monitor.
+Here’s some useful information that will help you decide if computer reading glasses could help relieve the blurriness, discomfort and dryness caused by spending hours in front of a computer monitor.
+You can be sure that not every pair of glasses labeled computer reading glasses is worth considering, but many of them can help with computer eye strain, chronic dry eye and related problems.

 Tints